Author Archives: MN Pets

 Pet Loss and Grief Support Resources

-Pet Loss Support Groups Animal Emergency & Referral Center **Currently offering Virtual Meetings ** Pet Loss Support Group – meets the 4th Tues of every month, 7-8:30pm, free of charge.
-Oakdale, MN Call 651-501-3759, ext 3005 to register or email … Continue reading
+Pet Loss Support Groups Animal Emergency and Referral Center of Minnesota **Currently offering Virtual Meetings ** Pet Loss Support Group – meets the 4th Tues of every month, 7-8:30pm, free of charge.
+Oakdale, MN Call 651-501-3759, ext 3005 to register … Continue reading

 Posted in Support | Leave a comment